authomatic/authomatic/doc/source/examples/credentials.rst

 .. literalinclude:: ../../../examples/gae/credentials/main.py
    :language: python
-   :lines: 152, 154
+   :lines: 154, 156

 Access the **protected resource** of the **user** by calling the :func:`authomatic.access` function.
 You must pass it the :class:`.Credentials` (normal or serialized) and the URL.
-The URL can contain query string parameters, but alternatively you can pass them to the function as a dictionary.
+The URL can contain query string parameters, but you can also pass them to the function as a dictionary.
 The function returns a :class:`.Response` object.

 .. literalinclude:: ../../../examples/gae/credentials/main.py
    :language: python
-   :lines: 157-159
+   :lines: 159-161

 Parse the :class:`.Response`.
-The :attr:`.Response.data` is a data structure (list or dictionary) parsed from the :attr:`.Response.content` which is usually JSON.
+The :attr:`.Response.data` is a data structure (list or dictionary) parsed from the :attr:`.Response.content` which usually is JSON.

 .. literalinclude:: ../../../examples/gae/credentials/main.py
    :language: python
-   :lines: 162-172
+   :lines: 164-174

 Do the same with Twitter.